mercy-michael/mercy-michael.github.io/about.md

 > ***Personally, I learn very fast and I like brainstorming ideas.***

-I truly hope and wish you can help me actualize this dream of becoming part of the IT industry.
-I truly love to be part of it.
+I hope and wish you can help me actualize this dream of becoming part of the IT industry.
+I love to be part of it.
 I hope my application will be favorably considered.

 Thank you in advance of your approval sir/ma.